ChorusOne/blazar/README.md

 5. **Notification Delivery:** Blazar sends notifications to logs and Slack (if configured).

 While the logic is simple, it's important to understand the differences between the types of upgrades:
-1. **GOVERNANCE:** A coordinated upgrade initiated by chain governance, expected to be executed by all validators at a specified block height.
+1. **Governance:** A coordinated upgrade initiated by chain governance, expected to be executed by all validators at a specified block height.
-2. **NON-GOVERNANCE COORDINATED:** An upgrade initiated by operators, not by the chain, but it is expected to occur at the same block height across all validators.
+2. **Non Governance Coordinated:** An upgrade initiated by operators, not by the chain, but it is expected to occur at the same block height across all validators.
-3. **NON-GOVERNANCE UNCOORDINATED:** An operator-initiated upgrade, independent of chain governance, that can be executed at any time.
+3. **Non Governance Uncoordinated:** An operator-initiated upgrade, independent of chain governance, that can be executed at any time.

 NOTE: Blazar does one job and does it well, meaning you need one Blazar instance per Cosmos-SDK node.

 NOTE: You are free to choose your upgrade proposal providers.
 An SQL database is not mandatory - you can opt to use the "LOCAL" provider or both simultaneously, depending on your needs.

 ## Getting Started
-To run Blazar, you need Go (compiler) and Docker Compose on the target machine:
+To use Blazar, first build the binary with the Go compiler, then deploy it on a host with Docker Compose installed.
 ```sh
 $ apt-get install golang
 $ apt-get install docker-compose